 With respect to Blaen Cynon SAC, the assessment has shown that there are potentially effects from dust pollution of the SAC (given its proximity to the Enviroparks site) during construction.
 However, these potential effects can be controlled through development and implementation of a Dust Management Plan.
-The modelling has shown that the scheme could result in deposition at the closest point within Blaen Cynon SAC of nutrient nitrogen and acid deposition, which are at a level which cannot be considered insignificant.
+The modelling has shown that without additional technological mitigation measures, the scheme could result in deposition at the closest point within Blaen Cynon SAC of nutrient nitrogen and acid deposition, which are at a level which cannot be considered insignificant.
 Increased nitrogen deposition is known to result in habitat changes within grassland habitats, where the increased nutrient levels can favour more nitrophilious species which can result in a loss of species-diversity.
 In accordance with the Habitats Regulations, it is important to recognise that the qualifying features of Blaen Cynon SAC are marsh fritillary Euphydryas aurinia as the site is considered to be one of the best areas for this butterfly in the United Kingdom.
 Therefore, any effects from changes in air pollution are considered indirect effects as they may impact plant species on which the marsh fritillary in its larval stage inhabit, but there are not considered to be any direct effects on the butterfly individuals.
 An effect would be considered to affect the favourable conservation status of marsh fritillary butterfly if increased nitrogen and acid deposition resulted in a reduction in the population of the larval food plant for the species (Devil's-bit scabious Succisa pratensis), or a significant change in the habitats such that they would no longer provide habitat suitable to support the butterfly species.
+During the planning process, consultation with Natural Resources Wales has taken place and additional technological mitigation options have been explored by the project team.
+Modelling completed in August 2017 has shown that, with the implementation of these additional technologies the potential process contributions from the Enviroparks scheme would be at a level that they could be screened as insignificant based on accepted screening criteria.